Payment systems explained

 All Payments Canada bylaws are approved by the Governor in Council, i.e., the federal government Cabinet.

-Beyond its oversight responsibilities under the Payment Clearing and Settlement Act, the Bank of Canada has two other roles in Canada's payments systems:
+Beyond its oversight and resolution responsibilities under the Payment Clearing and Settlement Act, the Bank of Canada has two other roles in Canada's payment systems:

-- The first is settling the positions among the participants in the LVTS and the ACSS.
+- Settling the positions among the participants in the LVTS and the ACSS.
 There are about a dozen financial institutions in these systems that have “settlement accounts” with the Bank.
 At the daily settlement times, the systems calculate the net amounts owing among the institutions, and those amounts are settled via entries to the institutions' accounts at the Bank.
 In the case of the ACSS, participants that have net funds owing fund their ACSS settlement account with an LVTS payment.

-- Another important function of the Bank is to lend funds overnight to any institution that is a direct participant in the LVTS and has net funds owing in the LVTS at settlement time.
+- Lending funds overnight to any institution that is a direct participant in the LVTS and has net funds owing in the LVTS at settlement time.
 This is referred to as “providing liquidity.”

-- The safety and stability of payments systems contribute to the Bank’s broader objective of promoting a safe and sound financial system in Canada.
+- The safety and stability of payment systems contribute to the Bank’s broader objective of promoting a safe and sound financial system in Canada.

-- Unsafe or unsound payments systems could impair the Bank’s ability to implement monetary policy effectively.
+- Unsafe or unsound payment systems could impair the Bank’s ability to implement monetary policy effectively.

 - As the ultimate source of liquidity to the financial system, the Bank is naturally concerned about the safety and soundness of Canada’s systems.
 Poorly designed systems could generate significant liquidity and credit risks for their participants.